No Silly Questions: Will My Child Have a Hundred Half Siblings?

 We also monitor the locations of reported births for each donor and limit the geographic distribution of a donor’s specimens in accordance with guidelines from the American Society for Reproductive Medicine (ASRM).

 One thing that may have contributed in the past to large numbers of donor-conceived people born from one donor’s sperm is that sperm banks had no way to check whether a donor applicant had already donated with a different sperm bank.
 Fairfax Cryobank has long advocated for a national registry of sperm donors to help guard against donors participating with more than one sperm bank.
-For over a decade, Fairfax Cryobank has collaborated with the other major US sperm bank to build a database of our sperm donors that is queried when each donor applies to one of the banks.
+For over a decade, Fairfax Cryobank has collaborated with the other major US sperm banks to build a database of our sperm donors that is queried when each donor applies to one of the banks.
 Neither of the banks will accept a donor into their program if he has already donated with another bank.

 While our wealth of historical birth information helps us limit the number of vials sold to keep donors under our family limit, we also rely on our clients to be diligent in reporting pregnancies and births to us so we have real-time data to use.
 Please help us adhere to our limitations on donor birth policy by keeping us updated on your family-building journey!